 For the user, A2DP thus remains a black box that, without trying it out, does not allow any quality predictions.
 In addition to the mandatory codec, there is also AptX, also subject to license, the SBC should be qualitatively superior (even if it is not lossless like SBC) and which has been increasingly supported by manufacturers.
 I haven’t had any experience with it yet.

 I hardly noticed any lack of workmanship at any of the manufacturers mentioned.
 Except for the Novero Rockaways, which turned out to be true outliers.
 The plastic used stopped at the loading flap a few days before it jumped, an exchange model arrived with a defect (at another location).
-Otherwise, all the manufacturers mentioned deliver good quality in this area.
+Otherwise, all the manufacturers mentioned delivering good quality in this area.

 An extremely important point, which unfortunately is not dealt with in most reviews: In my opinion, many Bluetooth earphones are not loud enough.
-Plantronics Backbeat Go, for example, fall into this category.
-It may not be noticeable during the first test in your own four walls; but in the actual application, such as in the subway; you quickly find that even the maximum volume is too low.
+Plantronics Backbeat Go, for example, falls into this category.
+It may not be noticeable during the first test on your own four walls; but in the actual application, such as in the subway; you quickly find that even the maximum volume is too low.

 This is usually the case with earphones whose volume control is coupled to that on the playback device, i.e. increasing the volume on the handset also changes the volume display on the smartphone, for example.
 This is not the case with the BlueBuds X, here the volume is controlled independently; which means that the right volume can be set for everyone.